Skip to contents

 Format STATS19 data

 It is also possible to import the “raw” data as provided by the DfT.
-A .xls file provided by the DfT defines the column names for the datasets provided.
 The packaged datasets stats19_variables and stats19_schema provide summary information about the contents of this data guide.
 These contain the full variable names in the guide (stats19_variables) and a complete look up table relating integer values to the .csv files provided by the DfT and their labels (stats19_schema).
 The first rows of each dataset are shown below:

 stats19_variables